ZeppelinBot/Vety/docs/docs/plugins/creating-a-plugin.md

 ### Lifecycle hook order

-When Knub loads a plugin instance it executes the hooks in the following order:
+When Vety loads a plugin instance it executes the hooks in the following order:

 1. `beforeLoad`
 2. `beforeStart`